-Although the White House Counsel's Office has assumed different tasks in different administrations, the broader contours of its responsibilities began to take shape under Counsel Fred Fielding in the Nixon administration, and have been remarkably consistent since the Ford years.
+Although the White House Counsel's Office has assumed different tasks in different administrations, the broader contours of its responsibilities began to take shape under Counsel John Dean in the Nixon administration, and have been largely consistent since the Ford years.
 These responsibilities generally fall into the following categories.
-(For a summary, see Appendix One.)
+(For a summary, see Appendix 1.)

-Advising on the exercise of presidential powers and defending the president's constitutional prerogatives;

-Overseeing presidential nominations and appointments to the executive and judicial branches;

-Advising on presidential actions relating to the legislative process;

-Educating White House staffers about ethics rules and records management and monitoring adherence; and
+- 1. Advising on the exercise of presidential powers and defending the president's constitutional prerogatives; - 2.
+Overseeing presidential nominations and appointments to the executive and judicial branches; - 3.
+Advising on presidential actions relating to the legislative process; - 4.
+Educating White House staffers about ethics rules and records management and monitoring adherence; and - 5.
 Handling department, agency, and White House staff contacts with the Department of Justice.

-1. ADVISING ON THE EXERCISE OF PRESIDENTIAL POWERS & DEFENDING THE PRESIDENT'S CONSTITUTIONAL PREROGATIVES
+1. ADVISING ON THE EXERCISE OF PRESIDENTIAL POWERS AND DEFENDING THE PRESIDENT'S CONSTITUTIONAL PREROGATIVES

-Counsel tasks related to presidential powers include routine review of executive orders (and, in unusual cases, drafting them); reviewing all pardoning and commutation recommendations; reviewing requests for federal disaster relief; reviewing CIA-drafted intelligence findings and approving covert action proposals; interpreting treaties and executive agreements; examining all presidential statements for consistency and compliance with legal standards, and in anticipation of legal challenges; and participating in editing the State of the Union address.
+Counsel tasks related to presidential powers include routine reviewing and/or drafting of executive orders; reviewing all pardon and commutation recommendations; reviewing requests for federal disaster relief; reviewing CIA-drafted intelligence findings and approving covert operation proposals; interpreting treaties and executive agreements (the primary responsibility for this task rests with the State Department Legal Adviser, although the Counsel's Office may weigh in here); examining all presidential statements for consistency and compliance with legal standards, and in anticipation of legal challenges; and participating in editing the State of the Union address.
 Tasks that have consistently related to the defense of a president's constitutional prerogatives are fewer in number.
 These have generally focused on issues related to executive privilege, war powers, and presidential disability or succession.
-[In this list, links are needed from the executive orders, pardoning, and war powers points to the Culvahouse interview.]